 Even More Than an Energy Drink

 Most bacteria in wastewater plants are unmotivated and listless.
 Part of Foam Buster’s micronutrient blend is formulated to give the filament-degrading bacteria extra boosts of energy that allow them to degrade the filaments faster than they can reproduce and get rid of the foam.
 As the graph shows, Foam Buster allows wastewater bacteria to degrade filaments while contributing a much lower amount of their own energy.

 But Foam Buster supports filament degradation in more ways than energy.
-Its formula also contains nutrients specifically needed by the bacteria to create certain foam-busting enzymes.
-A bacon grease molecule is different from a butter molecule is different from a filament molecule, and Foam Buster provides the right array of micronutrient ingredients to allow the bacteria to produce the specialized recipes for enzymes to attack these different molecules.
+Its formula also contains nutrients specifically needed by the bacteria to create certain foam-busting biocatalysts.
+A bacon grease molecule is different from a butter molecule is different from a filament molecule, and Foam Buster provides the right array of micronutrient ingredients to allow the bacteria to produce the specialized recipes for biocatalysts to attack these different molecules.